 Automates and Organises Quality Assurance in Radiation Therapy and Medical Imaging

-A permanent and very comprehensive Linac QA fully integrated into the patient workflow
+A continuous, autonomous, sensitive and comprehensive Linac QA, fully integrated in the patient workflow

 LINACWATCH, an effective, comprehensive yet simple solution to automatically analyse in real time and running in the background, the beam just delivered by the treatment machines.

 To increase treatment reliability by automatically controlling beams every 20 to 250 ms!

 - Immediately alerts therapist of LINAC defects

 - Analysis of thousands of actual measurements

 - Creates RT-plan with out-of-tolerance logfile data to calculate the dose-of-the-day on your TPS

 WHY include another TPS into a log file analyser?